-The sub-area plans include three areas: The Brooks Interchange area, the Aurora/Donald Interchange area, and Cordon Road between State Street and Auburn Road.
+The sub-area plans include four areas: The Brooks Interchange area, the Aurora/Donald Interchange area, Cordon Road between State Street and Auburn Road, and the Sublimity Interchange area.
 These areas were identified as being the highest priority for this level of planning.
 Sub-area plans may be appropriate for many other areas, and future updates of this TSP are likely to include additional sub-area plans.